klickagent/marqurap/README.md

 To modify any configurations: bootstrap.sh and Vagrantfile are the way to go.
-It uses some data in the data/ folder (mainly for DB Provisioning.
+It uses some data in the data/ folder (mainly for DB Provisioning. you can access the www directory with http://localhost:8080/